programminghistorian/ph-submissions/en/drafts/originals/wikidata-for-historians.md

 [^5]: As mentioned earlier, Wikidata is one of the world's great disambiguation resources.
 We can easily distinguish [Q16889133](https://www.wikidata.org/wiki/Q16889133) from [Q187588](https://www.wikidata.org/wiki/Q187588), or [Q37517](https://www.wikidata.org/wiki/Q37517) or [Q18204](https://www.wikidata.org/wiki/Q18204) or [Q217594](https://www.wikidata.org/wiki/Q217594).
 [^6]: The reason for this quirk is straightforward: at the time of writing, "President of the United States" ([Q11696](https://www.wikidata.org/wiki/Q11696)) is defined as "instance of"([P31](https://www.wikidata.org/wiki/Property:P31)) rather than "subclass of"([P279](https://www.wikidata.org/wiki/Property:P279)) "head of state"([Q48352](https://www.wikidata.org/wiki/Q48352)) and "head of government"([Q2285706](https://www.wikidata.org/wiki/Q2285706)).
 These statements differ from the way most heads of state are described in Wikidata--and may have been changed by the time you read this.
 [^7]: SPARQL is [introduced in another (currently retired) Programming Historian lesson](https://programminghistorian.org/en/lessons/retired/graph-databases-and-SPARQL).
-[^8]: Unlike new items, new properties cannot be created at whim.
-In fact, Wikidata contains only about 10,000 properties, as compared to 110,000,000 items.